Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have been underdogs three times over their past 10 games and lost every one of those contests.
+- The Red Sox have played as the favorite in five of their past 10 games and have won two of those contests.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on three occasions.
+- The Red Sox and their opponents have combined to hit the over three times in their last 10 games with a total.

-- The Red Sox's ATS record is 2-4-0 over their last 10 contests (bookmakers set spreads in six of those games).
+- The Red Sox have two wins against the spread in their last six chances.

 Red Sox Betting Records & Stats

-- The Red Sox have been chosen as underdogs in 30 games this year and have walked away with the win 15 times (50%) in those games.
+- The Red Sox have been favored on the moneyline 22 total times this season.
+They've gone 12-10 in those games.

-- Boston has a record of 11-7, a 61.1% win rate, when it's set as an underdog of +115 or more by bookmakers this season.
+- In games it has played as moneyline favorites with odds of -120 or shorter, Boston has an 11-8 record (winning 57.9% of its games).

-- The moneyline set for this matchup implies the Red Sox have a 46.5% chance of coming away with a victory in the contest.
+- Based on this matchup's moneyline, the Red Sox have an implied win probability of 54.5%.

 Red Sox Splits